-Selling and
+Sales and

 marketing expenses consist of salaries, commissions and related expenses for personnel engaged in marketing, sales and field service support functions, as well as trade shows and promotional expenses.
-We intend to pursue selling and marketing campaigns aggressively and therefore expect these expenses to increase significantly in absolute dollars in the future.
-In addition, we expect to substantially expand our field sales operations to support and develop leads for our resellers, which would also result in an increase in selling and marketing expenses.
+We intend to pursue sales and marketing campaigns aggressively and therefore expect these expenses to increase significantly in absolute dollars in the future.
+In addition, we expect to substantially expand our field sales operations to support and develop leads for our resellers and distributors, which would also result in an increase in sales and marketing expenses.